Sunday, June 24, 2018

 The Long Run, the band's last album before the group broke up, was supposed to be a double album.
 But internal squabbling, specifically between Glenn Frey and Don Felder, led to the album being cut short, and eventually the band breaking up.

-One outtake, "Born to Boogie," was included the band's box set Selected Works: 1972–1999.
+One outtake, "Born to Boogie," was included in the band's box set Selected Works: 1972–1999.
 Clues to the rest of the missing songs can be found on "Long Run Leftovers," a compilation track assembled by Joe Walsh also on the box set.
 But trying to unscramble those snippets and figure out what they eventually became is difficult.
 After numerous listenings, I can detect two of Walsh's songs, "Rivers (of the Hidden Funk)" and "Told You So," and I think I hear Felder's "Heavy Metal (Takin' a Ride)."

 In trying to reassemble the double album, I did a fair amount of guesswork.
 Here's the result: